A living document on how to juggle these damned things.

 Classic McEliece is another PQ-secure KEM that is built on code-based cryptography (instead of lattices, like ML-KEM or Kyber).
 It is a fourth-round candidate in NIST’s PQC KEM competition, a proposed ISO standard, and the general McEliece public-key encryption design has a long and robust history behind it.

-Classic McEliece, as specified in the NIST submission, is
+Classic McEliece, as specified in the NIST

--secure and MAL-BIND-PK,K-CT
+-secure and

 -secure.
-This means you can use the shared secret
+This means you can use the shared secret output

-McEliece lacks any binding to the encapsulation key (PK) in any of the adversary security models,
+that’s it.
+Classic McEliece lacks any binding to the encapsulation key (PK)

-as the underlying public key encryption scheme allows a ciphertext CT to decrypt to the plaintext
+encryption scheme allows a ciphertext CT to decrypt to the plaintext message

-with the public encryption key used to generate the ciphertext.
-Since Classic McEliece derives the
+associated with the public encryption key used to generate the

-KEM shared secret only from the ciphertext CT and the randomness (message), and the underlying PKE
+the ciphertext CT and the randomness (message), and the underlying PKE allows

-McEliece is not HON-BIND-K-PK or any other variant thereof.
+pair, Classic McEliece is not HON-BIND-K-PK or any other variant thereof.

 Since Classic McEliece is also an implicitly rejecting KEM, it lacks the X-BIND-CT-PK and X-BIND-CT-K properties too.